 A short distance away, Hyacinth Jones discovered that her husband’s long underpants had been mysteriously removed from the washing line… and somewhere, out by Chapel Rock, a dog barked.

-By Martin Pearson-art by Tom Brown
+Story by Martin Pearson-art by Tom and Nimue Brown

 Drury rampages through the two page spreads in the next volume of Hopeless Maine.
 He’s a cheery sort of dead dog.